kiudee/chess-tuning-tools/README.rst

 --------

 * Optimization of chess engines using state-of-the-art Bayesian optimization.
+* Support for automatic visualization of the optimization landscape.
 * Scoring matches using the pentanomial model for paired openings.

 Quick Start